pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 Apply binary logic over Signal K path values.

-__pdjr-switchlogic__ allows the user to define a collection of *rule*s which will peruse the Signal K data store and update it in response to path value changes.
+__pdjr-switchlogic__ allows the user to define a collection of *rule*s which monitor the Signal K data store and update it in response to changes in path values.

-Each *rule* consists of a binary *input* expression which computes the state of some *output* path.
+Each *rule* consists of a binary *input* expression whose value is continuously computed and used to determine the value of some *output* path.

-Variable operands in *input* expression are data values identified by their Signal K path and changes in the value of an operand are immediately reflected in the value of *input* expression.
+Variable operands in *input* expression are data values identified by their Signal K path.
+Operand values must be inherently binary (like, for example, keys under 'electrical.switches.') or be able to be converted into a binary value.
+Special support is provided for handling keys in the 'notifications.' tree such that binary values can be derived from either the presence or absence of a notification *per-se* or from the presence or absence of a particular notification state.
+In general, the value of keys under any path can be tested with a range of comparators and so reduced to a boolean.

+The *output* path can reference any key and special handling is provided to convert boolean states into notifications.
-If the value of *input* expression changes, then the value referenced by *output* path is updated using either put or delta update methods.
+New values can be assigned to *output* keys using either Signal K's put or delta methods.

-There are three notational styles ('path', 'notification' and 'switch') which can be used to specify operands in both *input* and *output* and the plugin can be configured to associate a particular default update method with each style.
+The plugin defaults to using delta updates for all outputs, but this can be overriden based on output path root or at the level of an individual rule.
+On my ship for example I provide put handlers for all relay outputs and hence override delta output for all paths under 'electrical.switches.'

+The plugin provides a generic solution to the problem of doing something when a state change happens in Signal K.

+The following examples illustrate the basics.

 #### Example 1: Make a relay track the value of a switch
 ```